 Is an Insurance Settlement Enough for a Car Accident in Arkansas?

 When the insurance company gives you the insurance offer, you have a choice of whether to accept it or reject it.
-In many cases, the number might look big, but it might not actually cover everything you need, and it is important to have a lawyer review your case and help you determine whether your car accident settlement is correct or not.
+In many cases, the number might look big, but it might not actually cover everything you need, and it is important to have Arkansas personal injury lawyers review your case and help you determine whether your car accident settlement is correct or not.

 Most car insurance policies that cover car accidents in Arkansas will not pay for everything you need.
 These insurance policies typically cover vehicle repairs, medical bills, and lost wages, but they might cover any of these at only a percentage of their full value.
 They will not usually pay for other damages, either.